reiver/golang-backend-training/chapters/outputting/README.md

 After you have done that, do a `go build`, and make sure you get the same output as before.

+➤ Any non-trivial Go program that you create will likely have a `cfg/` & `lib/` sub-package directories.
+You are probably better off just creating these from the get-go.

 -------------------------

 [⏮](../../README.md) [⏭️](../flagging/README.md)